Polishing Shell Cordovan

 Speaking of scuffs, here's proof that they can be smoothed out like magic by doing the above, before and after:

 The boot on the right (below) has had the deer polishing bone applied to it.
 With persistence and repeated applications, it is possible to smooth out even deeper scratches, though it can't remove everything.
 It's somewhat hard to tell from the photograph, but the leather has a waxier appearance after applying the deer bone:

-The Renovateur brings out shell cordovan's natural effulgence, so it's time to start brushing and buffing.
+5. The Renovateur brings out shell cordovan's natural shine, so it's time to start brushing and buffing.
 I don't spend too much time with the horsehair brush at this point, because I find buffing with a soft cloth or polishing mitt has a much greater effect.
 Treated with Renovateur but not brushed on the left; treated with Renovateur and then buffed on the right.

 6. After brushing, the final step is buffing with a soft cloth, followed by buffing with a lambswool polishing mitt.
-I work over the entire shoe with rapid lateral motions.
-As I buff, I gradually decrease the amount of pressure I'm applying to the shoe, starting with moderate pressure and ending by barely grazing its surface.
+I work over the entire surface with rapid lateral motions.
+As I buff, I gradually decrease the amount of pressure I'm applying, starting with moderate pressure and ending by barely grazing its surface.
 If I had an even finer cloth (or nylon stockings, I've not yet tried), I think I could bring out an even greater shine with not much more effort.
 The right boot has been buffed, the left just brushed:

 And the finished boots, radiating in diffuse outdoor light.